 Why?
 Because the Bible does not say this!
 At least it does not say what people so often want to claim it says when they use their slogan “God hates divorce.”
 Have you read the English Standard Version for example (emphasis is mine) —

 What is lacking?
 “God hates divorce.”
 Why?
-Because the translators realize (and this is certainly not the only Bible translation that does this) that what is obnoxious to God is not ALL divorce, but, as Barbara Roberts puts it in Not Under Bondage [*affiliate link], treacherous divorce.
+Because the translators realize (and this is certainly not the only Bible translation that does this) that what is obnoxious to God is not all divorce, but, as Barbara Roberts puts it in Not Under Bondage [Affiliate link], treacherous divorce.
 Unjust, wicked, faithless treatment of one’s wife in divorcing her without cause.
-That is what God hates, and that is what He describes through Malachi as a man (or woman) “covering his garment with violence.”
+That is what God hates, and that is what He describes through Malachi as a man (or woman) “covering his garment with violence”.
 Sinful, hateful, treachery in divorce is the evil here, not divorce in itself.
-If all divorce were hated by God, He would have to hate Himself because He would be guilty of sin in that He divorced Israel (Jer 3).
+If all divorce were hated by God, He would have to hate Himself because He would be guilty of sin in that He divorced Israel (Jeremiah 3).

 Divorce was not God’s original intention for marriage.
 The destruction of a marriage is always sinful.
 Always.
 But that does not mean that God holds an abuse victim guilty if she divorces her abuser.
 He condemns the abuser and permits her to go free.

 And so, we say again to all Christians — stop saying “God hates divorce”.
 And especially stop saying it to abuse victims.
 So often, Christians who say this to victims have absolutely no idea what abuse is.
 They don’t know.
 And whenever we couple our ignorance with our arrogance, we do great, great harm.

 —For some comments made prior to November 5, 2022 that quoted from the post, the text in the comment that was quoted from the post might no longer be an exact match.